dotstudio-io/fi-rut/docs/angular.md

 # ngRut

-This module is exposed as `window.rut` in browser and AngularJS versions.
-In Node.js require it as `fi-rut`.
+This module is exposed as an AngularJS as 'ng-rut' as a directive, as 'ngRut' as a filter and as 'ngRut' as a service.

 **Members:**